 - a.
 Window and door type, material, shape, and proportion shall be dictated by the architectural style of the building. - b.
 As defined by the architectural style, windows shall be generously inset from building walls to create shade and shadow detail.
-The minimum inset shall be 3" inches for wood siding, 3"-6" for stucco, and 6"-12" for masonry. - c.
+The minimum inset shall be 3 inches for wood siding, 3 to 6 inches for stucco, and 6 to 12 inches for masonry. - c.
 Windows shall be articulated with sills, trim, kickers, shutters, or awnings authentic to the architectural style of the building. - d.
-Faux shutters shall be two shutters to each window opening. - e.
+Faux shutters shall be 2 shutters to each window opening. - e.
 Each unit's entry shall be easily identifiable, distinguishable, and oriented to the street whenever possible. - f.
 Upper floor entries shall have a distinct design that complements the main building frontage. - g.
 Long, monotonous balconies and corridors that provide access to multiple units shall be avoided.
 Instead, access points shall be clustered. - h.
 Project icons, thematic pilasters, special paving treatment, and specialty landscaping shall be used at building and common space entryways to unify a project.

-The minimum inset shall be three inches
+Figure 3.9 The minimum inset shall be 3 inches.

-3.4 ARTICULATION
+3. 1.
+4. ARTICULATION

 - a.
 Architectural elements that add visual interest, scale, and character, such as recessed or projecting balconies, trellises, recessed windows, verandas, and porches, are required. - b.
 Stairways shall be designed as an integral part of the overall architecture of the building, complementing the building's mass and form.
-Exterior stairwells shall be solid; prefabricated metal stairs are prohibited.
+Exterior stairwells shall be solid; prefabricated stairs are prohibited.

-Balconies, trellises, and porches add visual interest to the structure.
+Figure 3.10 Balconies, trellises, and porches add visual interest to the structure.

-Stairways shall be designed as an integral part of the overall architecture
+Figure 3.11 Stairways shall be designed as an integral part of the overall architecture.

-3.5 MATERIALS AND COLORS
+3. 1.
+5. MATERIALS AND COLORS